AMISTAD-lab/bias-in-data-source/README.md

-# Bias-in-Data
+# bias-in-data-source
-Repo for the Bias in Data summer project
+Repo for the *Identifying Bias in Data using Two-Distribution Hypothesis Tests* article.

 What's here so far: